-&lt;sup>14 Based on the Trust Fund balance, commitments signed and the pipeline
+14 Based on the Trust Fund balance, commitments signed and the pipeline

 - 2.4.
 Prepare progress reporting (annual, provisional and final) by consolidating Implementing Organization reports through the M&E scorecards and other tasks specified in the M&E framework. - 2.5.
 Review financial reporting (annual and final) by Implementing Organization reports through the M&E scorecards. - 2.6.
 Monitoring program delivery rate and report back to the CAFI Executive Board on program performance. - 2.7.
 Review and approve project budgetary revision requested by agencies below 25%. - 2.8.
-Submit to the EB budgetary revision above 25% over the allocated total budget or if there are substantial changes in the program document as described under Error!
-Reference source not found, section of the MOP - 2.9.
-Approve installments of payment based on agency performance, program document and annual workplans approved by the EB (see section on Error!
+Submit to the EB budgetary revision above 25% over the allocated total budget or if there are substantial changes in the program document as described in the MOP. - 2.9.
+Approve installments15 of payment based on agency performance, program document and annual workplans approved by the EB (see section on Error!
 Reference source not found. in the Manual of Operations) - 2.10.
 Coordinate programmatic closure of Fund and potential request for program extension with the MPTF-O, the EB and implementing organizations. - 2.11.
 Monitoring and risk management through the risk management dashboard. - 2.12.
 Gender monitoring - 2.13.
-Coordinate with the implementing organizations on reporting related to sexual exploitation, abuse and harassment by consolidating information in the reports provided by the implementing organizations and by preparing quarterly updates to the CAFI Executive Board based on feedback received from the implementing organizations. - 2.14.
-Coordinate with the implementing organizations on misuse of fund allegation reporting as per the Legal framework of the Trust Fund - 2 15 and consolidate information at the fund level from the reports provided by the implementing organizations and by preparing quarterly updates to the CAFI Executive Board based on feedback received from the implementing organizations. - 2.16.
+Coordinate with the implementing organizations on reporting related to sexual exploitation, abuse and harassment by consolidating information in the reports provided by the implementing organizations and by preparing quarterly updates to the CAFI Executive Board based on feedback received from the implementing organizations16. - 2.14.
+Coordinate with the implementing organizations on misuse of fund allegation reporting as per the Legal framework of the Trust Fund17 - 2.15. and consolidate information at the fund level from the reports provided by the implementing organizations and by preparing quarterly updates to the CAFI Executive Board based on feedback received from the implementing organizations. - 2.16.
 Consolidate Cancun Safeguards reporting at the fund level as per the TORs of the Trust Fund - 2.17.
 Oversee the complaints management mechanism of the fund